openimis/master-version/docs/user_manual.rst

       -  ``download enrolment xmls``

         This section has facility to enable Offline Scheme Administrator download to a zipped file all offline enrollments of families, insurees, policies and contributions.
 By clicking the download button on the right hand side, the user initiate download process.
 If no enrolment found, a popup message box (:ref:`image262`) will appear, notifying the user.
-Otherwise enrollments will be downloaded in a zipped file and a confirmation popup message (:ref:`image263`) will appear
+Otherwise enrollments will be downloaded in a zipped file and a confirmation popup message (:ref:`image264`) will appear

-        .. _image262
+        .. _image263:
         .. figure:: /img/user_manual/image230.png
           :align: center

-          `Image 262 - Popup Window, Download Enrolments, IMIS offline`
+          `Image 263 - Popup Window, Download Enrolments, IMIS offline`

-          .. _image263
+          .. _image264:
           .. figure:: /img/user_manual/image231.png
             :align: center

-            `Image 263 - Popup Window, Download Enrolments, IMIS offline`
+            `Image 264 - Popup Window, Download Enrolments, IMIS offline`

       -  ``section d - buttons``